 In the good old days, dinner was considered an enormous feast where there were 5 to 10 different dishes to indulge in.

 But today life is more practical and has a lot of variety to eat from and this just ends up wasting food.
-You don’t need 10 different things to eat, all you need is some carbohydrates, proteins and healthy fat in your meals.
+You don’t need 10 different things to eat, all you need is some carbohydrates, proteins, and healthy fats in your meals.

 I suggest you stop excess cooking and start cooking smart.
 Science states that the dinner you eat shouldn’t be too heavy on your digestive system.